-In the literature, measuring potential output and output gap is frequently connected to business cycle decomposition methods.
-These methods allow separating the permanent component or trend of a series from its cyclical or transitory component.
-Therefore, potential output is the trend or permanent component while output gap is the transitory or cyclical component.
-Pagan (2003) however points towards this practice as unrepresentative of business cycle.
-In fact, the potential output and output gap are never directly observable.
+In the literature, measuring potential output and output gap is frequently connected with business cycle decomposition methods.
+These methods allow separating the permanent component or trend of a series from its cyclical or transitory component.3 Therefore, potential output is the trend or permanent component while output gap is the transitory or cyclical component.
+Pagan (2003) however, points towards this practice as unrepresentative of business cycle.
+Infact, the potential output and output gap are never directly observable.
 They must be derived from some set of observable variables or determinants.
-Therefore, various techniques have been developed to measure potential output and output gap.
-Many researchers have however shown little confidence over these series after observing from different methods of estimations.
-This is manifested in many empirical studies showing that different methodologies and assumptions for estimating a country's potential output and output gap may produce different
+Therefore, various techniques have been developed to measure potential output and output gap.4 Many researchers, however, have shown little confidence over these series after observing from different methods of estimations.
+This is manifested in many empirical studies showing that different methodologies and assumptions for estimating a country's potential output and output gap may produce different results.5 In connection with the propositions above and for policy making estimating potential output vis-à-vis output gap with some degree of precision is nonetheless desirable.